iosifache/ossfortress/wiki/docs/Known vulnerabilities.md

 ## Vulnerabilities in Sand Castle

 Each vulnerability described in [the next section](#all-vulnerabilities) has an easy-to-remember identifier.
-All are short and prefixed with `UBUSEC-`.
+All are short and prefixed with `VULN-`.
 These IDs will be used to refer to a vulnerability in the workshop.

 At this point, you may read the ID (which is the title of the subsections) and description of each vulnerability quickly.
 This will assist you in getting familiar with them, and don't worry, you'll learn more specifics (for example, the attack vector) when you discover each of the vulnerability using open source tools!